hbz/lobid-blog/_posts/2017-04-05-choice-vocabularies-bibliographic-data.md

 6. Several other vocabularies (MADS, Music Ontology, DC Elements,...) for individual elements
 6. [Our own vocabulary](http://purl.org/lobid/lv)

 The ranking takes into account different aspects of vocabularies, like: How mature is the vocabulary?
 Is it well known and does it have a considerable user group?
 How stable is a vocabulary?
 Criteria for exclusion are whether vocabulary URIs actually resolve and deliver RDF.

-The question how user-friendly a vocabulary interface is doesn't weigh much, though, as actually most vocabularies currently have a suboptimal UI (including and especially our own vocab which is served as plain Turtle).
+# Some examples

+To get into more detail: DC is at the first place, simply because it’s a widely adopted standard for basic information about resources.

+Since Bibframe is still in development, changes will happen, making it rather unstable for now.
+However, we are optimistic that the current version 2.0 is stable enough and – on the plus side –  we are able to propose changes and improvements as needed.
+As there is quite a lot interest in Bibframe we also just wanted to get a little bit familiar with it.
+It already turned out to be quite valuable, for example giving us the opportunity to replace some FRBR-relicts from our data and to model contributions and roles the way we needed, see [this comment](https://github.com/hbz/lobid-resources/issues/38#issuecomment-259084607)).

+When the information to be expressed in RDF gets more and more library-specific the RDA Unconstrained Properties can often help out.
+We currently use eight RDA unconstrained properties, e.g. for things like [thesis information](http://rdaregistry.info/Elements/u/P60489), [title of subseries](http://rdaregistry.info/Elements/u/P60517) or RDA specific information like [nature of content](http://rdaregistry.info/Elements/u/P60584).

+Though we rely on Schema.org as base vocabulary in [lobid-organisations](http://lobid.org/organisations), we sticked to DC, Bibo et al. as basic vocabularies in the context of bibliographic resources.
+We [intend](https://github.com/hbz/lobid-resources-web/issues/25) to add schema.org markup embedded in the HTML for use by search engines etc. But schema.org already convinced us to use its event-based modeling of publication information, see e.g. the "publication" object in [this example file](http://lobid.org/resources/HT002213253?format=json).

+In specific cases we draw properties/classes from other sources, for example using MADS for representing [complex subjects](https://github.com/hbz/lobid-resources/issues/187) or Music Ontology for typing sheet music.

+Finally, we create properties and classes in our own _lobid vocab_ if other relevant vocabularies don't resolve properly, aren't available in RDF or if there is no existing vocabulary providing the necessary means at all.
+This was the case for 11 classes and 18 properties, e.g. when associating isPartOf relations of a resource to a series or multi-volume work with the volume number (https://github.com/hbz/lobid-vocabs/issues/39) or when expressing dataset-specific information like the internal identifier. lobid-vocab can be found at http://purl.org/lobid/lv and is maintained on [GitHub](https://github.com/hbz/lobid-vocabs/blob/master/lobid-vocab.ttl).
+For convenience it is written in Turtle.

+# The result

-Here is an overview over all vocabularies we use and how much classes/properties are taken from them:
+Here is an overview over all vocabularies we currently use and how much classes/properties are taken from them:

 | Vocabulary | Properties | Classes |
 |------------|------------|---------|